pallets/flask/docs/tutorial/dbinit.rst

 Step 4: Creating The Database
 =============================

-Flaskr is a database powered application as outlined earlier, and more precisely, an application powered by a relational database system.
+As outlined earlier, Flaskr is a database powered application, and more precisely, it is an application powered by a relational database system.
 Such systems need a schema that tells them how to store that information.
 So before starting the server for the first time it's important to create that schema.